Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Yep, he said that.

-And that is that is remarkable stuff.
+And that is remarkable stuff.

 You must always characterize us as an absolutely powerless and persecuted outgroup.